wez/wezterm/docs/config/files.md

 configuration file in the following locations, stopping at the first file that it finds:

-* (in the nightly builds) if the `--config-file` CLI argument was specified, then that path will be used.
+* (since version 20210314-114017-04b7cedd) if the `--config-file` CLI argument was specified, then that path will be used.
 If that path fails to load, then the defaults will be used instead.
 * If the environment variable `$WEZTERM_CONFIG_FILE` is set, it will be treated as the path to a configuration file.
-In the nightly builds: if that path fails to load then the defaults will be used instead.
+Since version 20210314-114017-04b7cedd: if that path fails to load then the defaults will be used instead.
 In earlier releases, the following steps would be used as a fallback.
 * On Windows, `wezterm.lua` from the directory that contains `wezterm.exe`.